CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 ## 6. License Information

-The current license is Apache 2.
+The license is Apache 2.

 Branches are free to distribute and publish on discretion of the repective branche owner/moderator.